adityathebe/kathmandu-university-cs-notes/COMP 484/Instance Based Learning/ReadMe.md

 - The training instances provided are simply store.
 - When a new query instance is encountered, a set of similar related instances is retrieved from memory and used to classify the new query instance.

+## Lazy Learning vs Eager Learning

+**Lazy Learning**:
+- Just store Data set without learning from it
+- Start classifying data when it receive Test data
+- So it takes less time learning and more time classifying data
+- Ex. k-nearest neighbor, Case-based reasoning

+**Eager Learning**:
+- Eager learners construct a classification model based on the given training data before receiving data for classification.
+- Due to the model construction, eager learners take a long time for train and less time to predict.
+- Ex.
+Decision Tree, Naive Bayes, Artificial Neural Networks